 The stage that provided historic and lively entertainment from so many...
 Will Rogers, Ethel Barrymore, John Phillips Sousa, and Sally Rand charmed us in the early days of Poncan history.
 We've also been fortunate that famous singers like Blake Shelton when he was just getting started, and ventriloquist Terry Fator, along with many other legends like Percy Sledge, The Gatlin Brothers, Roy Clark, Tony Orlando, The Bellamy Brothers, The Tommy Dorsey Orchestra, The Lovin Spoonful, Crystal Gayle, Leon Russell, Mel Tillis, T.G.
 Sheppard, Moe Bandy, Ray Price, Charlie Daniels and The Lettermen have graced her stage.
 The Oklahoma Balladeer Les Gilliam has also graced the stage of the Poncan Theatre with his talent.
 The Poncan Theatre opened on September 20, 1927.
-Thirty minutes before the opening show, uniformed ushers led the sidewalk crowd into the lobby.
+Thirty minutes before the opening show, uniformed ushers led the crowd into the lobby.
 The 1200 seats filled fast.
 Tickets were $1.10 for the lower floor and loges, while balcony seats were 50 cents.
 The short subject reel featured "Our Gang," in Harvard vs. Yale, followed by Shanghai Bound, a Paramount film.
 Added attractions were two vaudeville acts.
 In addition to movies on opening night, Vera Byerhoff, chief organist for the Poncan, played an organ solo on the new Wurlitzer.

 The Poncan, designed by the Boller Brothers (of Kansas City) as an "atmospheric theatre," has elaborate ceilings and ornamentation, giving one the feeling of being somewhere exotic.
 The building cost $280,000 including equipment, plus it had a new $22,500 Wurlitzer pipe organ.
 Fred Pickrel was the first managing director of the new theatre.

 The building was owned by the Poncan Theatre Co., comprised of Charles Calkins, George Brett, Eugene Wetzel, and Dr. J.A.
 Douglass.
 Calkins founded the C.F.
 Calkins Department Store; Brett had the George H. Brett Implement Co. next door; Wetzel owned the Germania National Bank and Dr. Douglass was a dentist.
-(Pat Morris, who is currently a board member of the Poncan Theatre, is George Brett’s great granddaughter).
+(Pat Morris, who served as a board member of the Poncan Theatre, is George Brett’s great granddaughter).

-The Poncan is one of the few its size that doesn't have pillars to support the balcony.
+The Poncan is one of the few theatres of its age and size that doesn't have pillars to support the balcony.
 The support comes from a 5-foot thick "I-beam" that spans the entire width of the building.
 The "I-beam" was brought in on a series of flat cars, with a crane at each end.
 Part of the vaudeville equipment was an on-stage elevator, which was unheard of in those days.
 The elevator moved furniture up and down for plays and was also used for magic acts.

 During 1928 - Manager Fred Pickrel brought in musicals, plays, and famous entertainers such as John Phillip Sousa Band, Sigmund Romberg & Sally Rand, who appeared on stage with only her fans and a large transparent bubble balloon.
 Charles Curtis, a Kansas senator, spoke from the stage of The Poncan.
 A Republican, Curtis visited Ponca City to campaign for Herbert Hoover for president and for himself as a vice presidential nominee.
 Francis Smith Carron, head of music for the Ponca City Schools and a prominent Republican, introduced Curtis.